kivkivov/Celeste-Superdash-Resources/basics.md

 Skill definitely also carries over from vanilla.
 Runners in the past have been able to beat their normal Any% times within a few runs.
 Once you get accustomed to the basic mechanics, Superdash can also be just as consistent as normal Celeste.

-## Superdash can be played optimally on all control schemes (keyboard, controller d-pad, analog stick)!
+## Superdash can be played optimally on all control schemes!

+(including keyboard, controller d-pad, and analog stick)

 Contrary to widespread belief, Superdash works the same on every basic control scheme.
 The game only uses inputs in the 8 main directions, even on an analog stick. **The way Superdash curving works is by slowly moving you in the direction you are holding, at a rate of about 4 degrees per frame.
 Most curving in the speedrun can be achieved by dashing in one direction, then switching to holding a new direction.**